paulbradshaw/journalismrecipebook/chapters/interviewnews.md

 > *Workers should not pin all their hopes on Labour winning the next election to improve pay and conditions after the Covid-19 pandemic, the new leader of one of Britain’s biggest trade unions has warned.*

-Likewise in the actor piece:

-> *The actor Ruth Wilson has hit out at the “hypocrisy” of Hollywood for its handling of the #MeToo revelations in an interview with the Guardian.*

-This is because the next paragraph(s) add the specifics.

 ## Add context to explain why it's important

 The second par of any news story tends to flesh out the first par with further details on the 5Ws (who, when, where, what, how, why) and any key context.